speedfuns/necropolis/mechanics.md

 - Save and quitting right before being teleported back to safe ground during a fall will put you above safe ground if located below
 - Save and quitting during falls can potentially create infinite falling.
 - The game remains active during the red text at the start of loading and allows you to fall without it forcing a reset, as long as you're falling during the reload.
+- I somehow managed to glitch through to the credits area.
+After skipping to Level 8 and then going into the final room, a door was there that took me to the end credits level, completely skipping Level 9 and the final boss.